Email hacker reveals Bush family photos, addresses

 Saltz, who normally reserves his criticism for the likes of French painter Henri Matisse, found the president's portraiture "wonderful, unself-conscious, intense."

-Other photos showed Bush painting a picture of a house and posing with a cut-out of himself in an artist's smock, beret and mustache.
+Other photos showed Bush painting a picture of a house and posing with a cut-out of himself in an artist's smock, beret and moustache.

 SIX EMAIL ACCOUNTS HIT